 Pen or pencil?
 Pen, specifically my Goldfish pen.
 Or, y’know, a computer.

 Scones: jam first, or cream?
 Jam first – who puts jam over the cream?
 What’s wrong with people?

 Cream is the butter substitute!
 No; you cant spread the jam over the amount of cream I want on a scone.
 The cream is a mountain, the jam is the foundation that goes underneath.

 The cream is still a mountain, the jam just goes on top.
 Thus spoke the Devon-er.

 Exactly, we get the final say.

+What question do you wish I had asked you?
+Answer it now.
 Who is your favourite person that you’ve met through writing so far; it’s Livvy J Hooper!

 I didn’t even have to ask you to say that!
 Perfect.

 You can – and should – read some of Dead Girls on Goldfish, and follow Bex on Twitter.